The ORIGINAL “ABOUT” (WRITTEN IN 2016)

 While I cannot express myself as beautifully as Deepak Chopra, he teaches that our beliefs give us our identity.
 In other words, “What I believe is who I am.”
 One of our limitations in life is that we define ourselves by labels, rather than by our beliefs.

 If I were to explain who I am with labels, I could tell you that I am a girl (yes, I like to still call myself a girl) in my mid-30s.
 I am a wife and a daughter.
-I am a proud doggy mama to the most precious puppy ever.
+I’m a proud doggy mama to the most precious puppy ever.
 I consider myself a “New Yorker” although my technical location is just a mile outside of the City.
-I am a well-educated, successful attorney.
-And, I am a cancer survivor.
+I’m a well-educated, successful attorney.

 However, in following Deepak’s teachings, it is my beliefs that make me who I am.
 While I am in no means some spiritual guru, I deeply value this type of thinking.
 So, I will tell you that I am deeply loving and do my best to be kind.
 I am compassionate and empathetic, sometimes even to a fault (i.e. Please do NOT show me those ASPCA commercials anymore!
 So many tears!).
 Along those lines, I am extremely sensitive, which I find to be a strength and not a weakness.
 I am trustworthy to my core.
-I am proud of the person I am and especially, the person I have become in these last few years.
-I am also not perfect, and have plenty of flaws, but who needs to hear about those anyway?
+I’m proud of the person I am and especially, the person I have become in these last few years.
+Of course, I am also not perfect, and have plenty of flaws, but who needs to hear about those anyway?

 And now, it looks like I am a blogger.

 I am dedicating this blog to sharing my experiences with cancer as a young adult, struck by this awful disease in the prime of my life.
-I hope that through telling my story, I can help other affected by cancer, and really anyone who has been challenged by life-altering, mind-blowing circumstances that have turned their world upside down.
+I hope that through telling my story, I can help others affected by cancer, and really anyone who has been challenged by life-altering, mind-blowing circumstances that have turned their world upside down.

 If “what I believe is who I am” then ultimately, I’m just a girl tryin’ to beat brain cancer, who believes, who knows, she will conquer anything that is put in her way!

 The original “About” was written when I began this Blog.
-Well, sitting here today in 2019, a few things have changed:
+Well, sitting here today in 2019, quite a few things have changed:

 - I stopped writing for many reasons, but to be fair on myself, I had multiple health issues that arose.

 - After my May 2016 surgery, I had hoped and prayed that I’d never see another operating room.
 I was VERY mistaken.